 As per Rule 41 of the CGST Rules, the legal heir who is the successor of the business of the deceased sole proprietor should first submit the death certificate of his or her predecessor along with the succession certificate to the jurisdictional GST Officer for maintaining the same as documentary evidence.
 After this, the officer to whom the documents were submitted shall enter or add the name of the legal heir or the successor as the authorized signatory for the deceased sole proprietor, provided that in case of a minor legal heir or successor, the legal guardian of such person shall function as the authorized signatory.

-On the basis of this, a temporary username and password will be allocated to the successor which should be entered in the first-time login link in the GST portal.
-The portal would now ask the taxpayer to change the user’s name and password on which a successful login attempt can be made.
+On the basis of this, a temporary username and password will be allocated to the successor, and the username should be entered in the first login link in the GST portal.
+The portal would now ask the taxpayer to change the user’s name and password, on which a successful login attempt can be made.
 Upon this, Form GST ITC-02 should be filed by the successor, which should be filed using the deceased sole proprietor’s registration and filed after filling in all relevant details.
-The successor then has to accept such transfer using his or her registration after the successful completion of which the cancellation of the deceased proprietor’s registration can be done.
+The successor then has to accept such transfer using his or her registration after the successful completion of which the cancellation of the deceased proprietor’s registration can be made.

-Thus, with the completion of the above-said processes, the deceased sole proprietors name, and PAN gets aborted with respect to the business and the successor shall now be held liable under the GST Law for the payment of any tax pertaining to the business of the deceased sole proprietor, along with any past tax due, fine or penalty and for availing any ITC also.
+Thus, with the completion of the above-said processes, the deceased sole proprietor’s name and PAN get aborted with respect to the business, and the successor shall now be held liable under the GST Law for the payment of any tax pertaining to the business of the deceased sole proprietor, along with any past tax due, fine or penalty and for availing any ITC also.

-Cancellation of GST registration on the event of death of the Sole Proprietor
+Cancellation of GST registration in the event of the death of the Sole Proprietor

-There are certain scenarios specified in the Sec.29(1) of the CGST Act, 2017, where the tax payer can apply for cancellation of GST registration.
-These scenarios include, the death of the Sole Proprietor as well where application for cancellation shall be made in the Form GST REG-16 and it is to be ensured that the reason for cancellation is opted as “death of the Sole Proprietor”.
-It is also to be noted that GSTIN of both the transferor and transferee of the business shall be mentioned in the application.
+There are certain scenarios specified in Sec.29(1) of the CGST Act, 2017, where the taxpayer can apply for cancellation of GST registration.
+These scenarios include the death of the Sole Proprietor as well, where an application for cancellation shall be made in Form GST REG-16, and it is to be ensured that the reason for cancellation is opted as “death of the Sole Proprietor”.
+It is also to be noted that the GSTIN of both the transferor and transferee of the business shall be mentioned in the application.